easachs/easachs.github.io/index.md

 ### Testimonials

 > "Working with Eli has been a game-changer for our business.
-The attention to detail and the quality of work is outstanding." - *Client Name*
+The attention to detail and the quality of work is outstanding." - Pierre Morrel, Morrel & Son

 ### Ready to Start Your Project?